nosco/hx/docs/why-not-reagent.md

 Reagent does a lot; it implements:

-- it's own custom async render queue with batching and other performance enhancements
+- its own custom async render queue with batching and other performance enhancements
-- it's own ergonomic state management solution through RAtoms that integrate with it's async render solution
+- its own ergonomic state management solution through RAtoms that integrate with its async render solution
 - it turns your hiccup-returning components into full-fledge React components

 These features were a truly amazing value-add when Reagent was released, and has continued to be over the years.